 You can choose from the 50 different adjustment points available, which help any of you do your bench press, squats, and other exercises comfortably.

 Experience a versatile training session performing over 75 exercises that are possible using this trainer.

-The Smith machine is set at the right angle for aiding you with natural body movements and promising a safe and sturdy workout.
+The Smith machine is set at the right angle to aid you with natural body movements and promise a safe and sturdy workout.
 The multi-grip chin-up station comes with ergonomic designing and a 770lbs weight capacity.

 There is also an attached landmine station for performing torso exercises, but it doesn’t have a weight stack.
 Instead, there are weight plates.

 - An all-in-one machine

 - Provisioning of stabilizer bar helps you focus on target muscles

 - The machine could be bolted down for additional stability